mswezey23/documentation/docs/ethereum/json-rpc/eth_accounts.md

 ### RESPONSE

 #### RESULT FIELDS

 - `ADDRESSES` - arrays of hex codes as strings representing the addresses owned by the client

+NOTE: While this JSON-RPC method is supported by Infura, it will *not* return any accounts.
+Infura does not support "unlocking" accounts.
+Instead, users should send already signed raw transactions using `eth_sendRawTransaction`.

 #### BODY